 How could I have possibly known a lie detector test was in order or that I needed to hire a second inspector to ensure the one I hired did a proper inspection?

-So, July finds me in the midst a lot of chasing down… There is the house inspector who did assure me he’d inspected the roof and gave his word it was in fantastic shape, when in reality and believe it or not, he actually admitted to me he never stepped foot on the roof because, and I quote, “My ladder was too short.”
-Then there was the creative Trumpian fact versus fiction approach to the sale disclosure document, boxes check-marked to declare the house was fully insulated and roof in tip-top shape.
+July finds me in the midst a lot of chasing down… There is the house inspector who assured me he’d inspected the roof and gave his word it was in fantastic shape, when in reality and believe it or not, he actually admitted he’d never stepped foot on the roof because, and I quote, “My ladder was too short.”
+Then there was the creative Trumpian fact versus fiction approach to the sale disclosure document, boxes check-marked to declare the house fully insulated and roof in tip-top shape.
 Oh, not to forget the insulation company that didn’t properly insulate the upper walls.

 Bejeesus!
-The Duncan debacles make it seem like I got off easy with the Waterloo house.
-I mean, all the tenants did was completely lie on the application.
-At least I caught them out before they moved into the house since an eviction notice would have absolutely been in the cards had I not cut them loose.
+The Duncan debacles makes it seem like I got off easy with the Waterloo house.
+I mean, all the tenants did was lie on the application.
+At least I caught them out before they moved into the house since an eviction notice would have likely have been in the cards had I not cut them loose.

-Naturally, between coping with and wanting to flee the cluster ufck, I’ve been playing the pathologically pointless 20/20 hamster-wheel game of what-I-could-have-done-differently to avert disaster.
+Naturally, between coping with and wanting to flee the cluster ufck, I’ve been playing the pathologically pointless 20/20 hamster-wheel game of what-I-could-have-done-differently.
 A month second-guessing every decision I’ve ever made whilst raking myself over the it’s-your-own-damn-fault coals, and well, I’ve come up with nothing but a heap of woe-is-me soliloquies and zero useful insights.
-And though logic deems the past cannot be altered, it’s difficult to end the exercise, even though ya, I’m getting really tired of me too.
+And though logic deems the past cannot be altered, it’s difficult to end the exercise, even though, ya, I’m getting really tired of me too.

 After a recent and particularly misery-ridden rehash of my bum luck, a friend commented, “Ever think if everyone tossed their troubles in a pile and you had the chance to switch your own out for someone else’s that once you got a load of their crap you might be grateful to grab back your own and run for the hills?”